 Our graduate students have been instrumental in contributing to the significant changes in the ability of group members to communicate and to develop, regain and enhance social relationships and quality of life.

 Skills to address: Memory, problem solving, attention, motor speech production, auditory comprehension and reading comprehension.

-Treatment: Individualized, based on assessment results, the client/caregiver interview and skills each participant would like to address.
+Treatment: Individualized, based on assessment results, client/caregiver interview and skills each participant would like to address.

-Care: Intervention will be provided by Speech Language Pathology Graduate Clinicians that are supervised onsite by a licensed Speech Language Pathologist.
+Care: Intervention will be provided by Speech Language Pathology Graduate Clinicians, supervised onsite by a licensed Speech Language Pathologist.

 For more information call our office at 262-472-1301 or e-mail us at firstname.lastname@example.org.